 Cogeneration is the process of simultaneous production of mechanical energy (usually transformed into electrical energy) and heat.
-Heat can be used to heat buildings and / or for industrial production processes.
+The heat can be used to heat buildings and / or for industrial production processes.

-The spectrum of electrical and thermal efficiency with respect to cogeneration plants varies from a few to hundreds of kilowatts.
-Since the year 2000 or so, the so-called mini and micro power plants with combined production of single-family homes, small businesses and hotels are available for more and more in the market for the size of a washing machine.
-In 2009, VW launched a project that provides for the installation of 100,000 small cogeneration plants, with a total yield of around 2 GW.
+The spectrum of electrical and thermal performance with respect to cogeneration plants varies from a few to hundreds of kilowatts.
+Since the year 2000 or so, so-called mini and micro power plants with combined production of single-family homes, small businesses and hotels are available to more and more on the market of the plant the size of a washing machine.
+In 2009, VW launched a project that envisages the installation of 100,000 small cogeneration plants, with a total output of around 2 GW.